22andradeb/Pantry-Pale/README.md

 # Installation
 To be able to run the program, the user must have the following things installed:
 - Python programming language: the program will work in all versions between 3.6 and 3.8.
-- Libraries: the user must use 4 libraries when using the code: datetime, getpass, json, os.
+- Libraries: the user must have 4 libraries installed when using the code: tkinter, getpass, json, os.
+Furthermore, the code will use filedialog and messagebox from tkinter, but since the user should have tkinter already installed, no more installations are needed.
 Moreover, the code explains the neccesity of a library for OCR, but it didn't specify which one.
 To download a library, the user must execute the following command: **pip install "name of library"**

 Once the user has one of the possible versions of Python and the required libraries set up, he has to open the file called "Code" and run the program.